Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Moisture and exposure to soap and cleaning chemicals should be taken into consideration when choosing paint.
+Moisture and exposure to soap and cleaning chemicals should be taken into consideration when choosing paint for your vanity.
 Does the vanity need constant cleaning from soap and tooth paste splatter?
 If so, you might even look beyond paint.

-- White lacquer: While this option might not work for everyone, white pre-catalyzed lacquer is an excellent option for vanities, cabinets, and furniture.
-White lacquer looks very similar to paint, but it's far more durable and chemical resistant.
+- White lacquer: White pre-catalyzed lacquer is an excellent option for vanities, cabinets, and furniture.
+White lacquer looks very similar to paint, but it's more durable and chemical resistant.
 However, lacquer dries really fast and should only be applied with a sprayer to get the best finish.
-This is a great option though if you happen to own an HVLP sprayer, or an airless sprayer.
-Lacquer is very thin in consistency and lays out like glass when sprayed.
+You can spray solid lacquer with an HVLP sprayer, or an airless sprayer.
+Lacquer is very thin and lays out like glass when sprayed.

 - Acrylic enamel: The most common choice for cabinets and vanities is acrylic enamel, or modified acrylic, which is formulated with alkyd resins to make the finish a little harder than regular acrylic.
 Clean-up is easy with plain old water, no paint thinner needed.
 A couple products I've used many times is Pro Classic acrylic enamel and Emerald urethane enamel.
 You can also buy enamel specially formulated for bathroom use.
 These usually contain a mildewcide to prevent mildew growth, or you can add your own to a product you already own.
 Choose enamel formulated with a leveling agent so the finish dries smoother.

 Bathroom vanities are always dirty and need to be cleaned before sanding and priming.
 Contaminants like hairspray, toothpaste, and soap residue will cause adhesion problems for primer and paint.
 Don't sand before cleaning.
 Doing so will grind contaminants into the wood grain.
 This is important for open grain wood like oak.